Little Belt affair: Battle

 The British and American accounts disagree on what followed.
-As President closed with Little Belt, Bingham thought the frigate was maneuvering to rake his ship with gunfire.
+As President closed with Little Belt, Bingham thought the frigate was manoeuvreing to rake his ship with gunfire.
 Bingham wore ship three times to avoid the threat.
 The ships were not within hailing range until long after sunset.
 At about 10:15, each captain demanded the other identify his ship.
 Each refused to answer before the other.
 Each captain later claimed he had been the first to ask.
 Shortly after this a shot was fired, but it is disputed who shot it.
 The ships were soon engaged in a battle which the sloop had no chance of winning.
 After fifteen minutes, most of Bingham's guns had been put out of action, and Rodgers ordered a cease fire.
-President returned and Rodgers asked Bingham if he had struck.
+President returned and Rodgers asked Bingham if he had struck his flag to surrender.
 Bingham replied he had not, and President withdrew.

 Aftermath

 President had only one man injured.
 Little Belt suffered nine dead and 23 injured (two of them fatally).
 The sloop was also badly damaged in the encounter.
 The next morning, Lieutenant John Creighton went from President to Little Belt to lament the affair and offer Bingham space at any American port, which he declined.
 Bingham asked why President had attacked his much smaller ship.
 Creighton said it was because Little Belt had "provoked" the action.
 Bingham rejected the charge.

 President sailed on to New York City, and Little Belt went to the North America Station in Halifax, Nova Scotia, escorted by HMS Goree.
 The British and American governments argued about the encounter for months.
 Rodgers insisted that he had mistaken the sloop for a frigate and was adamant that Bingham had fired first.
 The Admiralty expressed their confidence in Bingham and promoted him to post-captain on 7 February 1812.

 On 19 August 1812, after war had finally broken out, HMS Guerriere sailed into her ill-fated action against USS Constitution.
 Painted across her foretopsail were the words "NOT THE LITTLE BELT".